Alter User Defined Functions in SQL

 Modify User Defined Functions in SQL Server

-The following examples will help you understand modifying or altering the SQL User Defined Functions using the Management Studio (SSMS) and query.
+The following examples will help you understand how to modify or alter the SQL User Defined Functions using the Management Studio (SSMS) and query.

 Alter UDFs using SSMS